doivglser/mindevenviro-fanciful/docs/README.md

 # M1ND3V3NV1R0 (testing TOR)

-	Deployment Environment for Web Applications and
+	 Deployment environment for web applications and
-	System Administration, in a minimal Desktop with Antivirus, NIDS and a great Multimedia Experience, without systemd and with TOR. ( for one $USER ) .
+	 system administration, in a minimal desktop with antivirus, NIDS and a great multimedia experience, without systemd and with TOR. (for one "$USER").

 - VTWM minimal tweak, Xorg session with xdm.